 Once a runner runs for a club in an NHGP race, that runner cannot run for another club in any other NHGP race that year.

 Requirements for Races

-Certification is recommended (but not required) for a race to be selected for the NHGP series.
+USATF Certification is required for a race to be selected for the NHGP series.

-Each race selected as part of the NHGP series must (1) contribute $250.00 below 10 miles, 10 miles or above $300.00 to the series to be used for annual awards, (2) provide a space on the race application for the runner to list his or her NHGP club affiliation, and (3) list the current year’s NHGP races on the race application and website.
+Each race selected as part of the NHGP series must (1) contribute $300.00 to the series to be used for annual awards, (2) provide a space on the race application for the runner to list his or her NHGP club affiliation, and (3) list the current year’s NHGP races on the race application and website.

 Nominating club shall send an invoice and GP rules to the race director of the GP race.